Rogiel/BananaCore/Documentation/Blocs Specification.md

-# Blocs Specifications
+# Blocks Specifications
-##Basic Blocs
+##Basic Blocks

 ###REG
 ####Description
-This bloc will work as a flipflop with an enable in it's input and another in it's output (when the output enable is '1' the output should be high impedance)
+This block will work as a flipflop with an enable in it's input and another in it's output (when the output enable is '1' the output should be high impedance)

 ####Interfaces
 |Name       |In/Out|Type                           |